 I speak English with my children, although increasingly am asked what things are in Italian or French by them!
 You can just about ‘get by’ if you want to rely on the locals being able to speak English.
 However I think it is only right that, as foreigners, we take an interest and immerse ourselves in the culture and language of Italy.
 You can only achieve this by learning the language to the best of your ability.
 I think it shows respect to our new community and also means we can integrate and make the most of life here.

-Some disadvantages: some issues with language barriers, lack of knowledge about the education system, it’s standards and expectations.
-But there are many advantages: opportunities for travel, to meet new people from all over the world, to find like-minded, worldly-wise friends, the ability to give my children an interesting and stimulating childhood that builds self-confidence and resilience.
+Some disadvantages are some issues with language barriers, lack of knowledge about the education system, standards and expectations.
+But there are many advantages too such as opportunities for travel, to meet new people from all over the world, to find like-minded, worldly-wise friends, the ability to give my children an interesting and stimulating childhood that builds self-confidence and resilience.

 My business is based on aloe Vera and bee products, under the umbrella company Forever Living.
 We have a range of products from skincare, weight management, nutrition, sports and even animal care.
 It was heaven-sent for me; the right opportunity, at the right time.
 I love the challenge and combination of building my now global business, coaching my fabulous team, recommending products that provide real benefits and also being a Mum at home, totally involved in my children’s lives.